akborhossain/File-Task/README.md

     ![Database ERD](erd_diagram.png)

-    This is the Entity-Relationship Diagram (ERD) representing the structure of our database.
+    This is the Entity-Relationship Diagram (ERD) representing the structure of my database.

 2. Perform migrations:
    If you've changed the database settings or models, you'll need to perform migrations using the following command: